os-cau/cau-repl/docs/repl.md

 > `:job archived`<br/>
 > `:J archived`
 >
-> Prints a list of all jobs' keys for which a state file in the REPL's work directory still exists.
+> Prints a list of all archived jobs' keys for which a state file in the REPL's work directory still exists.
-> This includes all current jobs as well as archived jobs from previous sessions.
+> This excludes any currently loaded job.
 >
 > **Returns** The list in text format.